mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 Herein lies the distinction between the ISA and what is called _microarchitecture_.
 For an ISA, the basic unit of a program is an instruction.
 However, as shown, any single instruction may require multiple steps like various output-enable's and write-enable's at different times.
-These operations are called _microoperations_ (uOPs, u resembling the Greek letter #math.mu, the SI-prefix for micro-).
+These steps are called _microoperations_ (uOPs, u resembling the Greek letter #math.mu, the SI-prefix for micro-).

-This under-specification of what an implementation must do has advantages.
+This under-specification of what an implementation must do gives a lot of freedom in choosing an appropriate microarchitecture for various use-cases.
-For computer hardware engineers, it gives a lot of freedom in choosing an appropriate microarchitecture for various use-cases.
+Throughout this thesis, we will present and discuss various microarchitectural patterns and optimisations.